isomerpages/moe-yuyingsec/_useful-links/For Students/School Fees & Financial Assistance.md

 ### Financial Assistance

 MOE-FAS 2023 application is now open.
 You can apply [**online**](https://go.gov.sg/moe-efas).
-Alternatively, you can download the  or collect a copy at your child’s school.
+Alternatively, you can download the [**MOE FAS application form**](/files/MOE-FAS-Application-Form-Sep2022.pdf) or collect a copy at your child’s school.
 Submit the completed form directly to the school.

+Please refer to this attachment for the step-by-step guide on how to redeem FAS Transitlink Evouchers.